Quality Education in the Benedictine Tradition

 Aaron works at UPMC for a group that designs and analyzes mobile medical record interfaces.

-Aaron will be attending Dental School at West Virginia University starting in the Fall of 2013.
+Aaron is attending Dental School at West Virginia University.